stephenmg12/yapeal/lib/Yapeal/docs/UsingStandards.md

 and PSR-4 have any real advantages in Yapeal.
 In the future if there seems to be an advantage I will look at making the change but for now PSR-0 is good enough.

+**Update**

+Having looked at [PSR-4][4] some more and been doing some testing have decided it would simplify and improve the directory structure within the project by flattening it out.

 ### Other 'Standards' ###

 Not really a standard in the normal sense but [Composer][6] / [Packagist][7].